MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Get-MgGroupRejectedSenderByRef.md

 # Get-MgGroupRejectedSenderByRef

 ## SYNOPSIS
-Get ref of rejectedSenders from groups
+The list of users or groups that are not allowed to create posts or calendar events in this group.
+Nullable

 ## SYNTAX